HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

-=== ShortPixel Image Optimizer ===
+=== ShortPixel Image Optimizer - Optimize Images, Convert WebP & AVIF ===
 Contributors: ShortPixel
 Tags: convert webp, optimize images, image optimization, resize, compressor, image, avif, compression, optimize, image optimiser, image compression, compress pdf, compress jpg, compress png, performance, photography, smush, scale, pictures
 Requires at least: 4.8.0
-Tested up to: 6.1
+Tested up to: 6.4
 Requires PHP: 5.6
-Stable tag: 5.1.5
+Stable tag: 5.5.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Speed up your website & boost your SEO by compressing old & new images and PDFs.
-Optimize and convert WebP & AVIF.
+Optimize images & PDFs smartly.
+Create and compress next-gen WebP and AVIF formats.
+Smart crop and resize.

 == Description ==

-**An easy-to-use, comprehensive, lightweight, stable and frequently updated freemium image compression plugin supported by the friendly team that created it.**
+**Optimize images and create WebP/AVIF versions with an easy-to-use, comprehensive, lightweight, stable and frequently updated freemium image compression plugin supported by the friendly team that created it.**

 Increase your website's SEO ranking, number of visitors, and ultimately your sales by optimising any image or PDF document on your website.
 ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.
 It's also compatible with any gallery, slider or eCommerce plugin.